I’M NOT ALLOWED TO BE ANGRY

 • the rage makes them feel powerful, to cover vulnerability & emptiness

-• Vs are used to being disappointed, too, and are equally unconsciously addicted to finding people they can act out their childhood ‘story’ with.
-And P-As do continually disappoint!
+• both Vs & P-As are addicted to finding someone they can act out their childhood ‘story’ with.
+Vs are used to being disappointed, too, & P-As do continually disappoint!
 It’s their trade-mark, & it can be used to identify them.

-DIRTY POOL – P-As unconsciously, sometimes knowingly, always use ‘available’ Volatiles as their own personal pressure valve – as if getting the V. to explode with rage would relieve their own pent-up hostility.
+DIRTY POOL – P-As unconsciously, sometimes knowingly, will find & use ‘available’ Volatiles as their own personal pressure valve – as if getting the V. to explode with rage would relieve their own pent-up hostility.
 When Vs get angry, P-As get very self-righteous.
 They feel victimized & cry: “I haven’t DONE anything!
-Why are you attacking me?”
+Why are you attacking me?

-• accuse Vs of being controlling, even though they set the V. up:
+• Accuse Vs of being controlling, even though they set the V. up TO:

-— to take care of them emotionally & practically
+— take care of them emotionally & practically

-— to make all the decisions in the relationship!
+— make all the decisions in the relationship!

-• make Vs the crazy or bad one (instead of themselves), of being abusive & unfair, of reacting to ‘nothing’.
-That way the Vs can be ‘the monster’ for pouring out that vile stuff (anger) which P-As are terrified in themselves.
+• Make Vs the crazy or bad one (instead of themself), of being abusive & unfair, of reacting to ‘nothing’.
+That way the Vs can be ‘the monster’ for pouring out that vile stuff (anger) which P-As are terrified in themself.

-Then they can continue to feel superior & ‘clean’, keeping their ‘good boy / good girl’ status.
-After all, P-As can point to being easy-going, never raising their voice, or letting out that ‘nasty‘ anger – right?
+They can continue to feel superior & ‘clean’, keeping their ‘good-child’ status.
+After all, P-As can point to being easy-going, never raising their voice or letting out that ‘nasty‘ anger – right?

-• THEN, if/when something goes wrong – when they don’t like the choices the V. made for them, or are disappointed with the outcome – they can blame the other person & continue to play the victim role
+• THEN, if /when something goes wrong – when they don’t like the choices the V. made for them, or are disappointed with the outcome – they can blame the other person & continue to play the victim.

-• AND P-As can say to the other person: “YOU’RE always making the decisions!
-YOU’RE so controlling!” (& unspoken: “I hate you”).
+• AND P-As can say to the other person: “YOU’RE so controlling!” (& unspoken: “I hate you”).
 Wow!
 How dishonest.

 ✶ BUT if the V. stops playing the game, the P-A may finally tip their hand – if only briefly – showing the true rage behind their mask